Struggling to get your mornings in order?

-I aim to have my younger three children in bed by 7-7:30pm and my older 2 in bed between 8-8:30pm.
+I aim to have my younger three children in bed by 7-7:30pm using a white noise machine and my older 2 in bed between 8-8:30pm.
 This may sound early but the children need a good night’s sleep as they get up at 6;30am

 Setting a bedtime for myself has been life-changing.
 I was getting into an awful routine of falling asleep in front of the TV most nights.
 This would mean I was getting up at 2am to go to sleep in my own bed.
 Broken sleep is not good for anyone.